Physical Education and Games

 Departmental approach to the curriculum

-Physical education is essential for developing a student's physical and mental well being.
+Physical education is essential for developing student’s physical and mental well being.
 In PE students learn how to look after their body and mind as well as learning how to work as a team to overcome challenges.
-At Rickmansworth, the students are given the opportunity to use state of the art facilities, including:
+At Rickmansworth the students are given the opportunity to use state of the art facilities:

-These facilities allow students to take part in a wide variety of activities and develop a thirst and a life long association with physical activity.
+These facilities allow students to take part in a wide variety of activities and develop a positive association with physical activity.

 Year 7

-Students are taught in single sex classes which are streamed by ability, to ensure that the curriculum is accessible and enjoyable for all our students.
+Students are taught in single sex classes which are streamed by ability.
+This is to ensure that the curriculum is accessible and enjoyable for all students.
 This allows students to learn in a positive and appropriate environment to nurture both their level of skill and confidence.
-The P.E curriculum focuses on developing the Ricky Learner and allows for all students in lessons to:
+The Games curriculum focuses on developing physical skills as well as knowledge and understanding, closely linked with the National Curriculum.
+Lessons allow students to:

-The P.E department run an extensive House Sports programme covering 16 sports throughout the year.
+The PE department runs an extensive House Sports programme covering a number of sports throughout the year.
 All students will represent their house in a competition at the end of every half term during lessons.

 Year 8

-Students are taught in single sex classes which are streamed by ability, to ensure that the curriculum is accessible and enjoyable for all our students.
+Students are taught in single sex classes which are streamed by ability.
+This is to ensure that the curriculum is accessible and enjoyable for all students.
 This allows students to learn in a positive and appropriate environment to nurture both their level of skill and confidence.
-The P.E curriculum focuses on developing the Ricky Learner and allows for all students in lessons to:
+The Games curriculum focuses on developing physical skills as well as knowledge and understanding, closely linked with the National Curriculum.
+Lessons allow students to:

-The P.E department run an extensive House Sports programme covering 16 sports throughout the year.
+The PE department runs an extensive House Sports programme covering a number of sports throughout the year.
 All students will represent their house in a competition at the end of every half term during lessons.

-Activites: (Please see detailed breakdown of activity rotation in long term overview) Athletics, Basketball, Badminton, Cricket, Football, Fitness, Gymnastics/Trampolining, Hockey, Netball, Rounders, Rugby, Swimming, Tennis, Handball, Softball and Volleyball.
+Activities: (Please see detailed breakdown of activity rotation in long term overview) Athletics, Basketball, Badminton, Cricket, Football, Fitness, Gymnastics, Hockey, Netball, Rounders, Rugby, Swimming, Tennis, Handball, Softball and Volleyball.

 Year 9

-Students are taught in single sex classes which are streamed by ability, to ensure that the curriculum is accessible and enjoyable for all our students.
+Students are taught in single sex classes which are streamed by ability.
+This is to ensure that the curriculum is accessible and enjoyable for all students.
 This allows students to learn in a positive and appropriate environment to nurture both their level of skill and confidence.
-The P.E curriculum focuses on developing the Ricky Learner and allows for all students in lessons to:
+The Games curriculum focuses on developing physical skills as well as knowledge and understanding, closely linked with the National Curriculum.
+Lessons allow students to:

-The P.E department run an extensive House Sports programme covering 16 sports throughout the year.
+The PE department runs an extensive House Sports programme covering a number of sports throughout the year.
 All students will represent their house in a competition at the end of every half term during lessons.

 Year 10 and 11